 An unstructured abstract that summarizes the case(s)

-A brief introduction (recommended length, 1-2 paragraphs) A Case Report section that details patient presentation, initial diagnosis, and outcome.
+A brief introduction (recommended length, 1-2 paragraphs).
+A Case Report section that details patient presentation, initial diagnosis, and outcome.
+The "Ethical Approval" should clearly mention the Ethical Considerations of the paper & its Ethical Approval Code & the source of approval.

 Present the results in a logical sequence in the text, tables, and figures.
 Do not present specific data more than once and do not duplicate data from tables or figures in the text; emphasize or summarize only important observations.
 Do not present data from individual subjects except for very compelling reasons.
 Mention losses to follow-up (such as drop-outs from a clinical trial).
 Use boldface for the first mention of each table or figure.